Study at the Emerald Isle!

 | Universities in/near Mountain Brook, AL | University of Alabama at Birmingham, Strayer University |

-| Cost of Living | Well above national average |
+| Cost of Living | Well above the national average |

 | Perfect For | Upscale living, executives, top school districts |

 With a European-style village center, a botanical garden, and several excellent public schools, Mountain Brook is straight out of a movie.
 It is an exceptional choice for professionals and families who want a tranquil lifestyle yet still be connected to the city.
-The cost of living at Mountain Brook, AL is expensive but is inferred from the high quality.

-Fairhope is a gem on Alabama's Gulf Coast and one of the prettiest towns in the state, it is easily one of the best places to live in Alabama if you are longing for coastal charm, an artsy vibe, and community.
+Fairhope is a gem on Alabama's Gulf Coast and one of the prettiest towns in the state.
+It is easily one of the best places to live in Alabama if you are longing for coastal charm, an artsy vibe, and community.
 The Fruit & Nut District, Rock Creek, and Old Battles Village are the most popular neighborhoods that mix Southern charm with walkability.

 | Attribute | Description |